How Can You Prepare For an EMDR Session?

 Eye Movement Desensitization and Reprocessing is rapidly gaining traction because it’s a short-term treatment with a stellar track record.
 But, since it’s unlike traditional therapies, it makes a whole lot of sense to do your homework and consult with an expert.

 If you are considering EMDR Therapy, I invite you to reach out for more information.
 Let’s connect for a free and confidential consultation and get you started on the path toward healing.
-For more information on the process, please read an earlier blog on the stages of EMDR on the EMDR page.
+For more information on the process, please read about Eye Movement Desensitization and Reprocessing.